actualbudget/docs/docs/install/desktop-app.md

 ## Who should use the desktop app?

-If you prefer not to worry about setting up or configuring a server, the Desktop app is designed for you.
+If you prefer not to worry about setting up or configuring a server, the desktop app is designed for you.
 By combining both the client and server into one package, it eliminates the technical overhead and lets you dive straight into budgeting with Actual.

 **Benefits include:**